 Homeowners Insurance is a Simple Concept with Complex Characteristics

-A good homeowners policy (HO3 policy type) will cover all sudden and accidental losses and damages unless it is specifically excluded.
+A good homeowners policy (HO3 policy type) can cover sudden and accidental losses and damages unless it is specifically excluded.
 Some of the things that are covered are:

 - Damage caused by hurricanes, tornados and other wind storms

 - Damage caused by fire, lightning, hail, smoke, falling objects, and freezing

 - Loss or damage by theft or vandalism

 - Water damage